 If you find hints that your neighbor has a listening device or is watching you, especially when you’re feeling stalked, another thing you can do is to test your neighbor.

-You may get a lot of suggestions such as pretending that you’re having a phone conversation and say something untrue and see if they repeat the same information back to you.
+You may get a lot of suggestions such as pretending that you’re having a phone conversation and saying something untrue and seeing if they repeat the same information back to you.
 However, this won’t work if you seldom talk.

 We suggest that you ask one of your friends to send a pretty-looking mail to you.
 Anyone who’s spying on you will surely be interested in your mail.